Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     a[i] = b[i++];
 ```

-The expression `a[i] = b[i++]` accesses the value of `i` and also modifies `i` elsewhere in the expression, which—as we saw in Section 4.4—causes undefined behavior.
+The expression `a[i] = b[i++]` accesses the value of `i` and also modifies `i` elsewhere in the expression, which --- as we saw in Section 4.4 --- causes undefined behavior.
 Of course, we can easily avoid the problem by removing the increment from the subscript:

 ```C
 for (i = 0; i < N; i++)